Harphies/my-webiste/src/pages/post_28/index.md

 Downlaod the YAML Deployment Specification from here: https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.0.0/docs/examples/external-dns.yaml

 official docs: official doc: https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/guide/integrations/external_dns/

 Deploy it to the cluster

+Note: You also need to `assume role` for the external-dns serviceaccount in your namespace you created it in like you did for the `aws-load-balancer-controller` serviceaccount above for it to work, otherwise, there would be some issues
 ```
 Step1:
 apiVersion: apps/v1